hvdwolf/Batt-LP-RF433-18dsb20/README.md

 Please note that this is definitely not a "state of the art" sketch but it works and can be a possible source of information for you.

+To reduce further power draining components I wanted to remove the power led.
+However when trying to remove it with plyers I broke the led but it had the same effect.
+The Arduino nano still worked and the power use was reduced.

 Schema below:<br>
 (Everything is added to a breadboard but that made the schema less readable)<br>
 ![schema](RF-ds18b20-LP-NoBreadboard.jpg)